Azure/c-util/devdoc/sm_requirements.md

 Close is realized by prohibiting all calls (including competing `sm_close_begin` calls) by setting a bit with `InterlockedOr`. `sm_close_begin` will wait for the state to reach `SM_OPENED` and the number of executing calls to be `0`.
 This allows an ongoing barrier to finish (and return to `SM_OPENED` state), or the executing APIs to finish.

+Fault is realized by prohibiting all calls (except for `sm_close_begin` calls and all `_end` calls) by setting a bit with `InterlockedOr`. `sm_fault` will not set the fault bit if the state is `SM_CREATED` or `SM_CLOSING`.
+This means that the module cannot fault while it is closed and any currently executing operations can complete.

 `sm` will verify all sequence of calls.
-When a _begin calls is called in an unexpected state, `sm` will refuse to grant the execution. `sm_exec_end` calls do not have a return value, but `sm` does protect internally against mismatched such calls.
+When a _begin call is called in an unexpected state, `sm` will refuse to grant the execution. `sm_exec_end` calls do not have a return value, but `sm` does protect internally against mismatched such calls.
 For example, `n` is decremented by `sm_exec_end`, but `sm` does not allow `n` to reach negative values.

-`n` is a 32 bit value.
+`n` is a 32-bit value.
 At the time of writing `sm` it is of no concern an overflow above `INT32_MAX` because that would mean there are more than 2 billion standing requests that have no yet been ended, and the assumption is that something will go wrong in other parts of the system before it goes bad in `sm`.

 These are the internal state of `sm`:
 - `SM_CREATED` - entered after a call to `sm_create` or `sm_open_end` is called with `success` set to `false`.